essszettt/scrnshot/README.md

-# zxn-scrnshot
+# scrnshot
-screenshot for ZX Spectrum Next (dot command)
+screenshots for ZX Spectrum Next (dot command)

+This tool can be called from BASIC to take screenshots.
+Screenshots are saved in BMP format.